vinhthuy2/LlmChat/memory-bank/activeContext.md

 6. Using Ollama for LLM capabilities
 7. Supporting both synchronous and streaming responses
 8. Using MSTest and NSubstitute for testing
+9. Using in-memory dictionaries for conversation history
+10. Implementing deferred message processing for streaming

 ## Current Considerations
 1. Extending logging to other components